Story by: Lisa

 Hospital: The Christie, Manchester

-Due to educating myself through Neuroendocrine Cancer UK’s resources, I was aware that this diagnosis would require a different type of monitoring.
+Through educating myself via Neuroendocrine Cancer UK’s resources, I was aware that this diagnosis would require a different type of monitoring.
 However my original hospital was not offering this, despite being a Centre of Excellence.
 I sought out Professor Was Mansoor, at The Christie NHS Foundation Trust in Manchester, who is a NET specialist, with a particular focus on Lung NETs.
 I transferred to his care and received a Gallium-68 scan (a particular type of scan that is used in diagnostics) which indicated further lymph node spread and my treatment and surveillance plan was adjusted accordingly.
-As of Nov 2023, I am on an active surveillance plan which includes 3 monthly scans and meetings with my care team.
+In November 20023, I commenced an active surveillance plan of 3 monthly scans and meetings with my care team.

 The relief that I felt knowing that I was now receiving the correct, specialist care, allowed me to focus more on my recovery and trying to pick my life back up again.
 I was told by many of the doctors I had come into contact with that I could live a perfectly normal life with one lung and that was my focus, getting to that ‘normal life’ again.
-This hasn’t been easy however, and life has been full of ups and downs since my surgery.
+This didn’t happen, and life has been full of ups and downs since my surgery.
+I often look back and wish someone had been brave enough or knowledgeable enough to help me understand the journey ahead rather than give me the optimistic view that I could feel ‘normal’ again.

 ‘Getting back to normal’ was just not happening though, despite my best efforts and it took some time for me to accept that life was not going to go back to how it was.
 Honestly, I found this devastating and really struggled with how limited I felt.
 My physical scars continued to heal but the mental and emotional toll exacted was much harder to cope with.